carerix/Cx-WP-Plugin/README.md

 confirmation_url="/jobalert_thank_you/"]
 ```

-For the following instructions you need to have Admin rights in Carerix and be familiar with [Carerix Table](https://help.carerix.com/en/articles/1810726){:target="_blank" rel="noopener noreferrer"} editing.
+For the following instructions you need to have Admin rights in Carerix and be familiar with <a href="https://help.carerix.com/en/articles/1810726" target="_blank" rel="noopener noreferrer">Carerix Table</a> editing.

 ### Prerequisites
-1. Configure Job Alerts in Carerix ([Setup guide](https://help.carerix.com/en/articles/1954170){:target="_blank" rel="noopener noreferrer"})
+1. Configure Job Alerts in Carerix (<a href="https://help.carerix.com/en/articles/1954170" target="_blank" rel="noopener noreferrer">Setup guide</a>)
 2. Required email templates:
    - `web-subscribe`: Subscription confirmation
    - `jobalert`: Daily/weekly job alert emails